-The attendance officer at our school monitors pupil absence daily.
+The attendance officer at our school monitors pupil absence on a daily basis.
 They also hold monthly meetings with the Attendance leader.

-The Attendance Leader will ensure that attendance data is complete, accurate, analysed and reported to the senior leadership team, parents/carers and the governing body.
+The Attendance Leader will ensure that attendance data is complete, accurate, analysed and reported to the senior leadership team, parents and the advisory board.
 The report should include commentary on the trajectory and the school target.
 The data will inform the school's future practice to improve attendance and prevent disaffection.

 Attendance is monitored by year group and by reasons for absence.
-It is also analysed by gender, ethnicity, pupils with special educational needs and those who are vulnerable to poor attendance e.g., FSM.
+It is also analysed by gender, ethnicity, pupils with special educational needs and those who are vulnerable to poor attendance e.g. FSM.